zyao197/EEG-Tutorial/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

-## 🙏 Acknowledgments
+## �� Acknowledgments

-- MOABB library for providing access to the datasets
+- [MOABB](https://github.com/NeuroTechX/moabb) library for providing access to the datasets
 - MNE library for EEG processing capabilities
 - The original dataset creators and contributors